crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 In this phase of ERD
 development you are no longer doing domain modeling but rather translating your objects into the tables you are designing.

+### Temporality in ERD Design

 Temporality and bi-temporality should be considered when making an ERD; this is typically the correct way to approach user data when you model data.
 Without temporality, you must audit the data in a separate